Wipe all outputs from this notebook

 Eigensystems as dominant “stretching” directions¶

-Consistent with our intuition from the dynamical systems view: A “blob” of initial conditions gets anisotropically stretched at different rates along different directions.
+The Spectral theorem states that if a matrix is Hermitian (, including real-symmetric), then: (1) The eigenvectors are an orthogonal basis, and (2) the eigenvalues are real.
+This is consistent with our intuition from the dynamical systems view: A “blob” of initial conditions gets anisotropically stretched at different rates along different directions.
+Eigenvalues are thus invariant to rotations (ie, multiplication by an orthonormal matrix)

 Why are Hermitian matrices so important?¶